Our 5-minute guide to boiler flow and return pipe temperatures covers everything you should know about boiler flow and return pipes.

 It’s not very common, but if you have added towel rails or radiators (especially large ones, like a 1600mm+), there’s a chance that’s starving the heating system and that’s leading to a cold return pipe on the boiler.

-Without surveying the size of the property, the boiler, the boiler’s pump and the amount of towel rails and radiators, it’s hard to see if this is the problem.
+Without surveying the size of the property, the boiler, the boiler’s pump and the number of towel rails and radiators, it’s hard to see if this is the problem.

 Have a qualified heating engineer come and check out your heating system.